absorensen/numbers_go_brrrr/m5_optimization/s2_exercises.md

     cache this list of functions and sort it.
     * Sort the list of functions so you execute all of the functions of type A before moving on to functions of type B.
-    * Using enums instead of dyn.
+    * Use enums instead of dyn to go from dynamic to static dispatch.

 ??? note "Hints - Model Loading"